vectara/vectara-docs/www/docs/learn/semantic-search/hybrid-search.md

 When interpreting query strings, Vectara treats the following syntax specially.

-Words that are quoted must match exactly in that order.
-So, for example, the query `blue shoes` must match the word `blue` followed immediately by `shoes`.
+* Words that are quoted must match exactly in that order.
+For example, the query `blue shoes` must match the word `blue` followed immediately by `shoes`.

-A word fragment suffixed with an asterisk `*` is treated as a prefix match, meaning that it matches any word of which it is a prefix.
+* A word fragment suffixed with an asterisk `*` is treated as a prefix match, meaning that it matches any word of which it is a prefix.
 For example, `Miss*` matches Mississippi.

-Words prefixed with a minus `-` sign are excluded from the results.
+* Words prefixed with a minus `-` sign are excluded from the results.
 To extend on the previous example, `-Mississippi` would exclude results referencing the Magnolia State.
 Using `-Miss*` would exclude references to both Mississippi and Missouri.